Code4Nepal/geo/README.md

 }
 ```

-# wz-vdc.geojson file creation
+# nepalmap/vdc.geojson file creation

-`wz-vdc.geojson` was created by editing the properties element for each entry in the `vdc.geojson` file.
+`nepalmap/vdc.geojson` was created by editing the properties element for each entry in the `vdc.geojson` file.

-# wz-vdc.topojson file creation
+# nepalmap/vdc.topojson file creation

-`wz-vdc.topojson` was created by uploading `wz-vdc.geojson` to http://www.mapshaper.org and then exporting it as topojson data
+`nepalmap/vdc.topojson` was created by uploading `nepalmap/vdc.geojson` to http://www.mapshaper.org and then exporting it as topojson data